Formulas for

 Everything you need to wire it into a sheet.

-How do I pull Extract Contacts into a spreadsheet?
+How do I pull Extract Contacts into Google Sheets?

 How many credits does each Extract Contacts cell cost?

 Each resolved cell costs 10 credits.
-Filling a column of ten rows costs ten times that; a cell only re-bills when it actually refreshes, so a static sheet doesn't keep charging.
+A cell only re-bills when it actually refreshes, so a sheet you aren't touching doesn't keep charging.

 Does Extract Contacts work in Excel as well as Google Sheets?